Master of Landscape Architecture

 1Ijf3kY1Rpf2nHwQlCIu-o8BHyTp3xHp5/view

 “I am pleased, honoured and humbled to have receive the Gardens by the Bay Award.
 The two years of MLA has been an extremely fruitful experience.
 I went to countries like Japan, Indonesia, Malaysia and China, and mingled with landscape students of different backgrounds.
-All in all, I thoroughly enjoyed the MLA program, as it allowed students to explore landscape design on an exploratory, experimental approach supported with a strong professional underpinning.
+All in all, I thoroughly enjoyed the MLA programme, as it allowed students to explore landscape design on an exploratory, experimental approach supported with a strong professional underpinning.
 The experience was nothing short of inspirational and I enjoyed every moment of it.”

 A new book, titled “Nature, Place & People.
 Forging Connections through Neighbourhood Landscape Design” has been published by Assoc.
 Prof. Tan Puay Yok and Asst.
 Prof. Hwang Yun Hye, together with other team members of a recently completed research project.
 The book centres on the importance of neighbourhood landscapes to the environmental and social qualities of high-density built environment.
 It articulates a set of design framework, design strategies, and guidelines to optimize the value of neighbourhood landscapes, centred on the idea that urban ecosystem services provided by natural and constructed ecosystems within neighbourhoods should be more usefully harnessed through thoughtful landscape design.
 The book was launched at the World Cities Summit in July 2018 by Minister for National Development Development, Mr. Lawrence Wong.
 It has been published Open Access and is available for download here: https://www.worldscientific.com/